 You may begin:

-Surgery to torn quad muscles are very rare.
-After surgery your doctor will put your leg in a cast or brace for 4 to 6 weeks, but you will need crutches for 6 to 8 weeks.
+Surgery for torn quad muscles is very rare.
+After surgery, your doctor will put your leg in a cast or brace for 4 to 6 weeks, but you will need crutches for 6 to 8 weeks.
 Your doctor will refer you for a physiotherapy rehabilitation program to restore the normal quadriceps muscle strength and elasticity, so you can make a full recovery.
+All the components of the muscle must be restored before you consider going all out again, this includes, speed, power, stability, firing sequence, and extensibility.

 Also known as